Antena/absolut-loader/README.md

 ## What's ngtemplate-loader for?

 [ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader) pre-loads the [AngularJS template cache](https://docs.angularjs.org/api/ng/service/$templateCache) with required template files (i.e. `require('./some-template.html')`).
-This loader forces you to add those requires outside angular code definition, because otherwise, those requires would only be evaluated after angular bootstraps, which is too late.
+This loader forces you to add those requires outside AngularJS code definition, because otherwise, those requires would only be evaluated after AngularJS bootstraps, which is too late.

 See [Beware of requiring from the directive definition](https://github.com/WearyMonkey/ngtemplate-loader#beware-of-requiring-from-the-directive-definition).

 ## What's baggage-loader for?

-This is where baggage-loader comes in: it runs as a pre-loader, and runs a first pass on your angular code.
+This is where baggage-loader comes in: it runs as a pre-loader, and runs a first pass on your AngularJS code.
-The objective is to allow you to put your requires inside your angular code, by finding these and then preprending your source code with the same require.
+The objective is to allow you to put your requires inside your AngularJS code, by finding these and then preprending your source code with the same require.

 The **problem** with `baggage-loader`, is that it **takes the file path as a configuration** for injecting, instead of just **resolving the path from the required template path dynamically**.